Radiesse Vs Voluma: What’s The Difference?

 - Cheek augmentation;

-Both Radiesse and Juvederm Voluma fillers provide long lasting results, especially when compared with many other dermal fillers available on the market.
-However, Voluma can stay there up to twice as long as Radiesse, with results lasting up to two years, while patients can expect treatment with Radiesse to last anywhere from nine to 18 months.
+The final major difference between Radiesse vs Voluma is in the longevity of the results.
+Both fillers provide long lasting results, particularly in comparison to many other dermal fillers available on the market.
+However, Voluma can last up to twice as long as Radiesse, with results lasting up to two years.
+Patients can expect treatment with Radiesse to last anywhere from nine to 18 months.
 Results for both fillers will vary by patient depending on the injection technique used, the severity of the correction, and the age and lifestyle of the patient.
-The effects of both Radiesse and Voluma can be maintained through touch-up treatments.
+The effects of both Radiesse and Voluma can be maintained through touch up treatments.